Summer Palace (2006 film): Plot

 The film then fast forwards several years, as Lou Ye intersperses the travels of his three main characters with news footage of the end of the Cold War, and the 1997 Hong Kong handover.
 Yu Hong has left Tumen again, first for Shenzhen, and then for the central China city of Wuhan, while Li Ti and Ruo Gu have moved to Berlin.
 Yu Hong is unable to forget Zhou Wei, and has empty affairs with a married man and a kind but quiet mailroom worker.
 The film follows her disaffection with society and her use of sex as a substitute for contentment.
 Eventually discovering that she is pregnant, Yu Hong gets an abortion and moves to Chongqing where she marries.

 Li Ti, Ruo Gu, and Zhou Wei, meanwhile, live a quiet life as expatriates in Berlin.
 While Li Ti and Zhou Wei still occasionally make love, the former quietly realizes that the latter does not love her.
-Though the three friends appear happy, when Zhou Wei plans to return home to China and settle in the city of Chongqing, Li Ti suddenly commits suicide.
-There he connects with former classmates who in turn point him to Yu Hong's email address.
+Though the three friends appear happy, when Zhou Wei decided to return to China, Li Ti suddenly commits suicide.
+In Chongqing Zhou connects with former classmates who give him Yu Hong's email address.

-After more than ten years, Zhou Wei and Yu Hong at last reunite in the resort city of Beidaihe.
+After more than ten years, Zhou and Yu at last reunite in the resort city of Beidaihe.
 While they embrace, they ask each other, "Now what?"
-When Yu Hong leaves, ostensibly to buy drinks, Zhou Wei understands that they can never be together and leaves as well.
+When Yu leaves, ostensibly to buy drinks, Zhou understands that they can never be together and leaves as well.